Some answers to our most frequently asked questions

+The results from your home and garden will be emailed to you, along with guideline concentrations for comparison.
 More information can be found on the Interpreting your results page.

-By participating, you will receive a formal report containing the results of your soil analysis, and advice about what to do next in the event of soils containing elevated concentrations of metals and metalloids (arsenic (As); cadmium (Cd), chromium (Cr), copper (Cu), manganese (Mn), lead (Pb), nickel (Ni), zinc (Zn).
+By participating, you will receive a formal report containing the results of the following trace metals in your soil: arsenic (As); cadmium (Cd), chromium (Cr), copper (Cu), manganese (Mn), lead (Pb), nickel (Ni), zinc (Zn).

 We accept soil samples from all Australian states and territories.
 Due to quarantine regulations we cannot accept soils from overseas.

 For 6 years VegeSafe has been operating as a service to all Australians.
 In order to keep the program running and accessible to all, we ask for a small donation, starting at $20.

 A donation of $20 directly supports the staff time and laboratory consumables required to conduct your soil analysis.